 Advances in technology allows information to be shared instantly as it’s happening.
 Now, fans can watch, record, replay on the device of their choosing, from any location.
 News updates can be quickly sent to smartphones in just seconds.
 Many news channels now have phone apps that can send quick notifications to smartphones the moment the news occurs.

 Fantasy sports is another outlet for sports fans to experience the sporting world digitally.
 Fans can have fun with their favorite teams and players on a whole new level.
-According to the Fantasy Sports Trade Association, more than 59 million people played fantasy sports in 2017 and it has led to fans watching more live games.
+According to Statista, more than 62.5 million people played fantasy sports in 2022 and it has led to fans watching more live games.

 The rise of daily fantasy and sports betting has created an economy of its own.
-Though it is still an emerging industry, Coherent Market Insights valued the online betting and gambling market at $46.9 billion in 2017 and is estimated to hit the $123.5 billion mark by 2026, showing a CAGR of 11.4% over the projected time.
+Though it is still an emerging industry, Artizon valued the online betting and gambling market at $105 billion in 2022 and is estimated to hit the $213.58 billion mark by 2028, showing a CAGR of 12.56% over the projected time.

 The infiltration of online sports betting has trended beyond desktops and laptops.
-Today, about 20% of sport betting activities now happen through smartphones.
-Most recently, a media company has become a sports betting company with the owner of a popular and controversial digital sports publisher, Barstool Sports, selling to Penn National Gaming, a regional gambling operator.
-It is said that Penn National plans to use Barstool’s brand to bring traffic to its casinos and an online betting app it wants to launch.
-The global sports betting industry is growing at a record rate and is not about to slow down any time soon.
+Today, about 55% of sport betting activities now happen through mobile devices.
+As more and more US states legalize online gambling it is clear the sports betting industry is growing at a record rate and is not about to slow down any time soon.

 Big Data, Artificial Intelligence and Machine Learning

 Big data and artificial intelligence are changing the world of sports.
 Most sports produce huge amounts of data; therefore, advanced data mining and machine learning techniques are having a major impact on sports data analytics.